 Manage Account Through *555#

 An alternative is to dial *555# and ask an Iranian to change the language from Farsi to English.
 You’ll have access to all the information you need about your SIM card.

 Through the MyIrancell app or the *555# menu options, internet packages can be purchased.
 You’ll find a plethora of data packages available for different durations (eg. daily, weekly, monthly).
 For a gauge of the prices, here are some examples:

 Recharging a SIM card

-Travellers who will stay longer than a month in Iran might find that their SIM card stops working after the 30-day mark.
+Travelers who will stay longer than a month in Iran might find that their SIM card stops working after the 30-day mark.
 This is due to a cellphone tax that’s imposed by the Islamic Republic of Iran Customs Administration (IRICA) to prevent suitcase trade.
-Travellers are exempt from this tax for only 30 days from their arrival date.
-After that, they should register their cellphones with IRICA and pay the 18% tax – something that, in reality, is not very practical (or commonsensical) for most travellers, as it involves paperwork, waiting time, and quite a hefty sum of money.
+Travelers are exempt from this tax for only 30 days from their arrival date.
+After that, they should register their cellphones with IRICA and pay the 18% tax – something that, in reality, is not very practical (or commonsensical) for most travelers, as it involves paperwork, waiting time, and quite a hefty sum of money.

-In order to bypass this tax and still have access to data on the go, travellers can use a portable WiFi router that works with their SIM card to ping a WiFi signal to their phones.
-Such devices, while expensive, make a good investment for frequent travellers and they also allow the sharing of WiFi signal with many devices.
+In order to bypass this tax and still have access to data on the go, travelers can use a portable WiFi router that works with their SIM card to ping a WiFi signal to their phones.
+Such devices, while expensive, make a good investment for frequent travelers and they also allow the sharing of WiFi signals with many devices.